Home > French Words > French Idioms > YOU ARE HERE

-Including a complete definition of what it is and how you can use it in a conversation with an audio example.
-And because we want you to make progress in French, we also added useful informations like dialogue example, slow pronunciation audio, synonyms and more!
+You are going to find out all the things you ever wanted to know about the funny French idiom "Tomber dans les pommes".
+To be more precise, this includes a complete explanation of what it is and how you can use it in a normal conversation with an audio example.
+Plus, we also added some useful stuff like synonym, slow pronunciation audio, dialogue example and more!

 The literal meaning is: